Dazurashi/hundred-days-of-code/README.md

 ## Day 28
 ### Pomodoro Timer
 A pomodoro timer.
-There are 4x 20 minute sessions.
-After 3 of the first sessions there are 5 minute breaks but after the 4th session there's a longer 20 minute break.
+There are 4x 20-minute sessions.
+After 3 of the first sessions there are 5-minute breaks but after the 4th session there's a longer 20-minute break.
 User is able to reset the session manually. <br/>
 ![TOMATO!](day28/pomodoro_example.png)

 ## Day 29
 ### Password Manager
-Application which stores usernames and passwords of given websites into a "very safe" text file so the user don't have to memorize them.
+An application that stores usernames and passwords of given websites into a "very safe" JSON file so the user doesn't have to memorize them.
 Once all fields are filled, the user is asked to confirm their input before saving.
 If any of the fields are empty before saving, an error is shown.
-User is also able to generate more complex password. <br/>
+The user is also able to generate more complex passwords.
+The user is also able to search for existing data. <br/>
 ![PASSW!](day29/pw_manager_example.png)

+## Day 30
+### Improvements
+Made improvements to a couple of the existing programs.
+The changelog is found inside the day folder.